-We all have heard of PSY’s Gangnam Style or the recent trend of Drake’s ‘Kiki’s Do you love me?’.
-We have seen the Shan Biryani ad and Osaka’s ‘Self start ho jao’.
+We have seen the Shan Biryani and and Osaka’s ‘Self-start ho jao’.
 So what makes these ads special, that we still remember them after so many years?
-Many people attribute these random viral posts to luck or a change of the season but Jonah Berger has a scientific explanation for these phenomenon, explained in 6 parts termed “STEPPS’.
+Many people attribute these random viral posts to luck or a change of the season but Jonah Berger has a scientific explanation for these everlasting endorsements, explained in 6 parts termed “STEPPS’.

 Trigger focuses on the most immediate interest of the customer.
-For instance the past month had high social media engagement by all users in Pakistan due to the general elections 2018.
+For instance the social media engagement during the 2018 election campaign set into motion activity related to the elections.
 It began with the sharing of useful content for their friends to make an educated vote and soon turned to sharing of ‘memes’ and jokes on various political parties.
 As the election got closer, the more the posts increased because it started to occupy more of the person’s interest.

 Emotions lead people to action.
 The more a person is able to connect/sympathize with the emotion depicted in the ad, the more likely they are going to share it with others, to instigate their emotions.
 Now emotions are sub categorized into 2 kind by Berger; positive and negative emotions.
 Positive emotions like happiness and excitement obviously want to be shared with the community.
 But emotions like guilt and anger also initiate action.
 An ad that has an ‘emotional roller-coaster’ of positive and negative ads has even higher engagement as it keeps the users interest till the end, like Shan’s Biryani mix campaign.